 Revenues related to our Registry Services are primarily derived from registrations for domain names in the .com, .net, .cc, .tv, .name, .gov, and .jobs domain name registries.
-Revenues from .cc, .tv, .name, .gov, and .jobs are not significant.
+Revenues from .cc, .tv, .name, .gov, and .jobs are not significant in relation to our consolidated revenue.
 For domain names registered with the .com and .net registries, we receive a fee from third-party registrars per annual registration that is fixed pursuant to our agreements with ICANN.
 Individual customers, called registrants, contract directly with third-party registrars or their resellers, and the third-party registrars in turn register the .com, .net, .cc, .tv, .name and .jobs domain names with Verisign.
 Changes in revenues are driven largely by increases in the number of new domain name registrations and the renewal rate for existing registrations, in each case as impacted by continued growth in online advertising, e-commerce, and the number of Internet users, which is partially driven by greater availability of broadband, as well as advertising and promotional activities carried out by us and third-party registrars.
-On July 1, 2010, we increased our .com domain name registration fees by 7% from \$6.86 to \$7.34.
-We have the contractual right to increase the fees for .com domain name registrations by up to 7% either in 2011 or in 2012 prior to the end of the current agreement with ICANN on November 30, 2012.
-On July 1, 2010, we increased our .net domain name registration fees by 10% from \$4.23 to \$4.65.
-We have the contractual right to increase the fees for .net domain name registrations by up to 10% in 2011.
-We offer promotional marketing programs for our registrars based upon market conditions and the business environment in which the registrars operate.
-We are largely insulated from the risk posed by fluctuations in exchange rates due to the fact that all revenues paid to us for .com and .net registrations are in U.S. dollars.
-Revenues from NIA Services are not significant.
+On July 1, 2010, we increased our .com domain name registration fees by 7% from \$6.86 to \$7.34 and our .net domain name registration fees by 10% from \$4.23 to \$4.65.
+In July 2011, we announced another fee increase for .com domain name registrations of 7% from \$7.34 to \$7.85 and for .net domain name registrations of 10% from \$4.65 to \$5.11.
+The fee increases announced in July 2011 will be effective January 15, 2012.
+We have the contractual right to increase the fees for .net domain name registrations by up to 10% each year during the term of our renewed agreement with ICANN through June 30, 2017.
+We offer promotional marketing programs for our registrars based upon market conditions and the business environment in which the registrations are in U.S. dollars.
+Revenues from NIA Services are not significant in relation to our total consolidated revenue.